 If you like heights, consider giving the tallest point in Seoraksan National Park a try.
 It’s also the 7th highest peak in South Korea, so if you’re planning to tackle more, then this is a good warm-up.
 There is a shelter to stay in overnight called the Heeungak shelter.

 This is the only multi-day hike option in Seoraksan National Park, but it can be done in one day if you are highly experienced.
+Since it can be a more challenging hike, it might be worth booking a tour with a mountaineering guide.

 And those are the best hiking trails in Seoraksan National Park that you should consider on your next vacation in South Korea!
 Interested in living or working in South Korea?
 Check out my post on Why Teaching English in South Korea is a great opportunity!